timmorrisdev/MS2-song-remixer/README.md

     - [Contact Us](https://github.com/TimMorrisDev/MS2-song-remixer/blob/main/assets/ux/wireframes/contact.pdf)

-## Design decisions different to wireframes
+## Design Decisions Different to Wireframes
 - Landing page / instructions

     I initially build the site to laod the game area right away.
 Although as a regular user of music software it wasclear what I was looking at, I decided that I could make the object of the game clearer by including a simple set of instructions to the user to prompt an action to build the game area.